tkuchiki/isu/README.md

 Available Commands:
-  code_backup   Create a backup of directory db_backup     Execute the mysqldump. explain_query Execute the EXPLAIN and EXPLAIN ANALYZE. help          Help about any command show_indexes  Show indexes for all tables. slowlog       Enable/Disable slowlog. table_rows    Outputs the number of records in all tables. version       Show version
+  code_backup   Create a backup of directory db_backup     Execute the mysqldump explain_query Execute the EXPLAIN and EXPLAIN ANALYZE help          Help about any command show_indexes  Show indexes for all tables slowlog       Enable/Disable slowlog table_rows    Outputs the number of records in all tables version       Show version

 Flags: